 Remove the foam that collects on top while cooking using a slotted spatula.

-The juice will take 45 minutes-1 hour to thicken up to the right consistency.
+The juice will take 45 minutes to an hour to thicken to the right consistency.

 Keep stirring at regular intervals to avoid the molasses burning from the bottom of the pan.

-The last 10-15 of cooking are very crucial.
-The molasses cook very fast at the end and sometimes becomes hard after cooling.
-So be very vigilant.
+The last 10-15 minutes of cooking are crucial.
+The molasses cooks very fast at the end and sometimes becomes hard after cooling, so be very vigilant.

 Do a spoon test to check if it is cooked to the perfect consistency.
 Dip the spoon in the molasses and trace a line across the back of the spoon with your fingertip.
 If the line remains visible, it is cooked perfectly.
 Keep in mind that the molasses will thicken further upon cooling.

-You will get 1 to 1 and ¼ cups of cooked molasses from 5 cups of juice.
+You will get 1 to 1 ¼ cups of cooked molasses from 5 cups of juice.

 Frequently Asked Questions

-When the pomegranate arils are not separated from the rind properly, some of it gets pureed along with the arils.
+When the pomegranate arils are not properly separated from the rind, some of the rind gets pureed along with the arils.
 This causes bitterness in the pomegranate molasses.
-So make sure there is no rind attached to the arils before juicing.
+So, make sure there is no rind attached to the arils before juicing.

-Canned juice has other stuff added to it that we might not know about.
-So I recommend making molasses using fresh pomegranate juice only.
-If you have to use canned juice, ensure it is only juice and nothing else is added.
+Canned juice has other ingredients that we might not know about.
+So, I recommend making molasses using fresh pomegranate juice only.
+If you must use canned juice, ensure it is only juice and nothing else is added.

 It differs from the pomegranate concentrate, also called grenadine syrup.
-It is much tart and syrupy than the syrup, and it is much darker in color.
+It is much tarter and syrupier than the syrup and much darker in color.

-This happens when you overcook the pomegranate molasses.
-Therefore, always keep an eye while preparing it and assure that it doesn’t get overcooked.
+This happens when you overcook the molasses.
+Therefore, always monitor it while preparing it and ensure that it doesn’t get overcooked.

-Pomegranate molasses keeps well at room temperature for a long time (3-4 weeks).
-Keep it in a cool and dry place, away from sunlight.
+It keeps well at room temperature for a long time (3-4 weeks).
+Please keep it in a cool and dry place, away from sunlight.

 You can also freeze it for up to a year.
 Thaw and use.